TRAN-Gia-Quoc-Bao/Course-Intro-Signal-Processing/README.md

 Lab 4: Experiment with data

-Test: Analysis and processing of a digital signal
+Exam: Analysis and processing of a digital signal